xianglin226/scMDC/README.md

 # Arguments
 --n_clusters: number of clusters (K); scMDC will estimate K if this arguments is set to -1.
---cutoff1: A ratio of epoch before which the model only train the low-level autoencoders.
+--cutoff: A ratio of epoch before which the model only train the low-level autoencoders.
---cutoff2: A ratio of batch before which the model only train the low-level autoencoders.
 --batch_size: batch size.
 --data_file: path to the data input.
 Data format: H5.